jubinjacob03/genre-classification-recommendation_Spotify/README.md

 # Genre Classification using KNN

-My project focuses on classifying audio files into different genres using the K-Nearest Neighbors (KNN) algorithm.
+This project focuses on classifying audio files into different genres using the K-Nearest Neighbors (KNN) algorithm.

 ## Introduction